 Globalization is a primary focus of the ACMT curriculum.
 European methodologies are incorporated into many of the courses, with classes offered in Global Standards and International Human Resources.
 Students from every corner of the world attend ACMT, including China, Korea, Australia, Russia, Sweden, South Africa and the United States as well as Croatia.

 “About 60 to 65 percent of our student body is from Croatia.
 It’s a great representation of a global society,” adds Myers.

 Students also come from RIT’s Rochester campus.
 Since the inception of ACMT, more than 40 RIT students from the College of Applied Science and Technology, College of Liberal Arts, and College of Imaging Arts and Sciences have studied for a quarter in Dubrovnik.

-In spring 2007, a dozen photography majors from the School of Photographic Arts and Sciences took a six-credit photography course documenting the culture, food and people of Croatia.
+This past spring, a dozen photography majors from the School of Photographic Arts and Sciences took a six-credit photography course documenting the culture, food and people of Croatia.
 Their study-abroad experience was rounded out with elective courses offered through ACMT.